finbourne/workflow-sdk-csharp/sdk/docs/WorkersApi.md

                 // uncomment the below to set overrides at the request level
                 // GetWorkerResultResponse result = apiInstance.GetWorkerResult(runId, opts: opts);

-                // [EXPERIMENTAL] GetWorkerResult: Get the status of a specific run of a worker with any relevant results GetWorkerResultResponse result = apiInstance.GetWorkerResult(runId);
+                // GetWorkerResult: Get the status of a specific run of a worker with any relevant results GetWorkerResultResponse result = apiInstance.GetWorkerResult(runId);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }